 Nurses should educate patients on recognizing early signs of complications.
 This includes cardiovascular disease, neuropathy, retinopathy, and nephropathy.
 Regular screenings and assessments are crucial.

-Interventions like blood pressure management, lipid control, foot care, and eye examinations are also important.
+Interventions such as blood pressure management, lipid control, foot care, and regular eye examinations are also important.

 What are the key components of patient education for effective type 2 diabetes management?

 Patient education is vital and should cover blood glucose self-monitoring, foot care, and skin assessment.
 It should also include medication adherence.
-Nurses should provide diabetes self-management education and support.
+Nurses should provide diabetes self-management education and support to patients with diabetes.

 This education should be given at diagnosis, annual evaluations, when complications arise, and during life transitions.